mpatraw/butterfly/README.md

 Some map generators have a second step where they remove any orphaned areas that's smaller than the largest. **Butterfly** does not provide any of that post-processing functionality.
 Instead, you have make sure the logic of your instincts (instructions) are sound.

- My recommended method is to always start or end on a safe spot.
+ My recommendation is to always start or end on a safe spot.

 # The API!